 If you are an employer who runs a program that is licensed, contracted, or funded by DDS, please submit the DPPC Employer Access Authorization Form (DOCX) and send it to the DPPC by email to DPPCRegistry@mass.gov.
 The DPPC may also request documentation to confirm that you meet the definition of employer pursuant to M.G.L. c.19C (ex.
 DDS contract, DDS funding agreement, etc.).
 Additionally, your organization will be required to provide contact information for one individual to act as an authorized access administrator.
 DPPC will consider the authorized access administrator as the Employer’s official representative for all DPPC Abuser Registry matters.
 All future correspondence sent to Employers, including notifications of substantiated cases of registrable abuse by a care provider, will be addressed to the designated authorized access administrator.
 Authorized access administrators may also be contacted to perform employment verifications during the course of a compliance review and/or investigation.
 The authorized access administrator will be responsible for approving the user accounts for employees of your organization who will be searching the DPPC Abuser Registry.
-Each organization may have up to four user accounts.

 Guides and frequently asked questions

 Below is a list of guides and frequently asked questions to provide more information about the DPPC Abuser Registry System:

 - Department of Developmental Services National Criminal Background Check

 - Division of Administrative Law Appeals